 - Spicy White Bean Eggs in Purgatory

-Did you make this ham and mushroom frittata?
+Did you make this Leftover Ham Frittata?
 I’d love to know how it turned out!
-Leave a comment and a rating below
+Leave a comment and a rating below.

 Leftover Ham FrittataPrint Recipe Rate this Recipe

 - 12 large eggs

 - 1 tsp kosher salt

 - 1¼ c shredded cheese, gouda, swiss, or cheddar

 - 8 oz crimini mushrooms, thinly sliced

 - 1 medium vidalia onion, thinly sliced

 - 1½ c leftover ham, diced